JPotti/Python-Codes-for-Data-Analysis/README.md

-During the work of my Master's Thesis I have had to become familiar with data analysis tools like Python or Excel VBA.
+During the work of my Master's Thesis, I have had to become familiar with data analysis tools like Python or Excel VBA.
+In a nutshell, some of the work has been focused on the analysis of the bonds file output by LAMMPS when the fix command is activated.
+These codes are useful for turning the bond files into Excel spreadsheets and for eliminating duplicated lines in order to decrease the size of the files containing the results
-These codes, made with the help of the online community and ChatGPT as a tool to check for errors, have been made by me to run the analysis of the data needed to obtain results for the thesis
+These codes, made with the help of the online community and ChatGPT as a tool to check for errors, have been created by me to run the analysis of the data needed to obtain results for the thesis
-I am offering these codes to the scientific community with the intention of aiding those to whom they may be useful.
+I am offering these codes to the scientific community, intending to aid those to whom they may be useful.
 There is no need for citation or mention anywhere
 I hope they can be useful in your pursuit of knowledge.
 Per Aspera ad Astra.
 Take care